contributors-company/fform/README.md

 Choose the setting that best fits your form's requirements and user experience goals.
 This feature offers you the flexibility to optimize form interactions and performance in your Flutter apps. 🚀

-This README aims to guide you through the essentials of using the `FForm` for creating validated form fields and `FFormBuilder` for assembling and managing a form within your Flutter application, all while keeping things fresh and engaging. 🌟
+This README aims to guide you through the essentials of using the `FForm` for creating validated form and `FFormBuilder` for assembling and managing a form within your Flutter application, all while keeping things fresh and engaging. 🌟